facebookarchive/origami/_documentation/basics/Layers.md

     <li>
       [Fill Layer &rarr;](../patches/Fill-Layer.html)
       <br>
       Completely fill the containing Layer Group with a color.
-Similar to paint bucket in Photoshop.
     </li>
   </ul>
 ## Layer position
-Layers in Origami are positioned relative to the center of the viewer by default, where the center of the viewer is (x: 0, y: 0).
-You can change the Anchor Position from center to top left, but be aware most patches (like Scroll) expect Layers to remain centered.
+Layers in Origami are positioned in the center by default.
+You can easily position the layer in different corners of the layer group by changing the Anchor Position.
+Be aware that some patches (like Scroll) expect Layers to have a center anchor position.

 <div class="coord-example">
   <div class="dot dot-center dot-center-y dot-center-x"></div>